OptMap: Geometric Map Distillation via Submodular Maximization: Dynamically Reordered Streaming Submodular Maximization

 \textbf{Threshold Saturation Bias:} The relaxed admission threshold introduces another form of input order bias as it adjusts to the value of the current solution.
 Recall that streaming submodular algorithms maintain multiple solutions in parallel, each with their own guess of the optimal solution value $v$.
 When a solution value exceeds $v/2$, the admission threshold given by \cref{eq:SS_thresh} becomes negative, meaning that any evaluated element will be added to the solution after this point until the solution reaches the cardinality constraint.

-Threshold saturation bias is thus defined as the bias towards elements in the stream evaluated immediately after a solution value reaches $v/2$.
-Although it would be impossible to know when a solution reaches a value of $v/2$, several conditions present in geometric map distillation mean this threshold is regularly reached early in the stream.
-Notably, most elements have a similar value, meaning the average value of any one element alone is close to $OPT/k$.
-Thus the first $k/2$ elements with low mutual information will likely be adopted, with the remaining $k/2$ elements adopted regardless of their marginal value.
-Threshold saturation bias is demonstrated in \cref{fig:DR_cartoon} where the solution generated by the streaming algorithm exceeds a value of $OPT/2$ after including just the first two elements.
-Once saturated, the remainder of the solution is determined entirely by stream order and the 3rd sensor is chosen despite having zero marginal value.
+Threshold saturation bias is thus the increased likelihood of selecting arbitrary or lesser elements as the admission threshold reaches $0$.
+This effect is most pronounced when the threshold reaches $0$ early in the stream and with relatively few elements because a significant portion of the solution will be selected via random chance.
+Threshold saturation bias is demonstrated in \cref{fig:DR_cartoon} where the threshold reaches $0$ after selecting the first two elements.
+Once saturated, the remainder of the solution is determined solely by stream order and the 3rd sensor is chosen despite having zero marginal value.